-- a salary that provides for a minimum level of compensation for an executive officer; - a meaningful performance-based bonus tied to achievement of corporate and individual objectives; - long-term incentives that offer significant rewards for achievement of multi-year financial objectives and sustained increases in the market price of our common stock; and - benefits that aim to be competitive with those that are offered by companies similar to ours.
+- a salary that provides for a minimum level of compensation for an executive officer; - a meaningful performance-based bonus tied to achievement of annual corporate objectives; - long-term incentives that offer significant rewards for achievement of multi-year financial and stock price performance objectives and sustained increases in the market price of our common stock; and - benefits that aim to be competitive with those that are offered by companies similar to ours.

-The total compensation package for our executive officers is substantially weighted toward incentive compensation tied to corporate and individual performance.
-Therefore, when targeted performance levels are not achieved or our stock price decreases, executive officer realized compensation may be significantly reduced.
+The total compensation package for our executive officers is substantially weighted toward incentive compensation tied to corporate performance.
+Therefore, when targeted performance levels are not achieved or our stock price decreases, executive officer realized compensation is expected to be significantly reduced.
 When targeted performance levels are exceeded or our stock price increases, executive officer realized compensation may be commensurately increased.